 Are Litter Crystals Safe to Use?

-Cat litter crystals that are used in some self-cleaning litter boxes are made of sodium silicate sand that has been processed with oxygen and water to form small beads that can absorb up to 40% their weight in liquid.
+Cat litter crystals that are used in some self-cleaning litter boxes are made of sodium silicate sand that has been processed with oxygen and water to form small beads that can absorb up to 40% of their weight in liquid.
 They are formulated to be safe for cats.

 Silica crystals contain very little dust and are less likely to be tracked out of the litter box.
-Litter tracking is obviously a super annoying part of litter box life, so they can make a big difference.
+Litter tracking is a super annoying part of litter box life, so they can make a big difference.

 Where in My Home Should I Place the Automatic Kitty Litter Box?

 Just like people, cats prefer privacy when doing their business.
 You should place your litter box somewhere quiet, where it won’t see a lot of traffic, but you don’t want it in some far-reaching corner of your house.

 Consider rooms where your pet spends a lot of time or can get to easily, such as an extra bathroom or laundry room.

 You also want it close enough so that you can check up on the cleaning process and empty the waste receptacle when needed.